Labels of primary potency

 "Labels of primary potency" (LoPP) describe the salient and powerful social labels that "act like shrieking sirens, deafening us to all finer discriminations that we might otherwise perceive."
 The term was coined by Gordon Allport in his book, The Nature of Prejudice.
 These labels usually have negative connotations.
 Labels of primary potency are formed in the same ways as those in labeling theory, and these labels are usually highly visible features, such as disabilities (e.g. feeble-minded, cripple, blind man), and skin colour.
 Such features are magnified and stand out in a person's mind amongst the other features of a man's complex nature, thus masking other important attributes of the individual.
 As a result, social objects lose their individuality.
 Furthermore, these qualities may not be accurate for a given individual, thus fostering misconceptions.

 Effects in society

 Ethnicity

 The effects of LoPP are salient in a few areas, one of which is in the perception of ethnicity.
 Negative ethnic labelling draws attention to the "otherness" of the group or person being named.
 "It is a particularly potent form of abuse because it leaves the addressee feeling powerless; that they have been arbitrarily dumped into a morass of negative perceptions which allows no recognition of them as acceptable individuals."

 Although LoPP tend to be associated with negative perceptions, Allport also noted the experiment conducted by Razran (1950), which shows that "not all stereotypes of out-groups are unfavorable."

-In an experiment, thirty photographs of college girls were shown to 150 students.
-These students rated the girls for beauty, intelligence, character, ambition, general likability.
-Two months later the same students were asked to rate them again, along with fifteen additional ones (introduced to complicate the memory factor).
-Five each of the original 30 girls were given stereotypical Jewish surnames (such as Cohen or Kantor), five Italian (such as Valenti), and five Irish (such as O'Brien).
-The remaining girls were given names chosen from the signers of the Declaration of Independence and from the Social Register (such as Davis, Adams, ...).

-When Jewish names were given there was a decrease in ratings for liking, character and beauty but an increase in ratings for intelligence and ambition.
-For the Italian names there was a smaller decrease in ratings for liking, character, beauty and intelligence.
-Just changing the name led to a different judgment of personal attributes.
-This shows that the individual is fitted to the ethnic category, and not judged in their own right.

-The Irish names also caused a fall in ratings.
-The falling of likability of the Jewish-named girls was twice as great for the Italian-named girls and five times as great as those given Irish names.
-Not all the ratings fell: the Jewish names caused the girls to be rated higher in intelligence and in ambition.
-This shows that not all stereotypes of out-groups are unfavorable.